celestiaorg/docs/developers/node-tutorial.md

 <!-- markdownlint-disable MD033 -->
 <script setup>
-import { versions } from '/.vitepress/constants/data.js'
+import constants from '/.vitepress/constants/constants.js' import arabicaVersions from '/.vitepress/constants/arabica_versions.js' import mochaVersions from '/.vitepress/constants/mocha_versions.js' import coffeeVersions from '/.vitepress/constants/coffee_versions.js'
 </script>

 In this tutorial, we will cover how to use the Celestia Node RPC API to submit